spolia/spolia/README.md

 I’m Sayi, a Senior Backend Engineer with focus on applying the best practices to write simple, easy to maintain, and testable code.
 Working 5+ years in the software industry, I am passionate about the fintech industry and information technology services.
 Always keen to learn more and very interested in system design and architecture.

-Currently: 🚀 Web3 Builder | solidity | Go
+Currently: 🚀 Web3 Builder | Solidity | Go

 ---------------------------------------------------------------